 prevention.
 The PRP is designed to provide support for mild traumatic brain injury (mTBI) / chronic traumatic encephalopathy (CTE) research with an active

-duty service member (ADSM) and/or veteran foci of exceptional scientific merit.
+duty Service member (ADSM) and/or Veteran focus of exceptional scientific merit.

 All proposed studies should support the major goals of the Consortium: